Coronavirus Safety Notice

 Since June of 2020, Carson Hot Springs has been operating with enhanced safety measures, including taking temperatures of all guests prior to entry, limiting pool capacity to 50 soakers, requiring masks (except while swimming), and enforcing social distancing.
 To view the facility’s complete list of safety guidelines, visit their website.

 As the nearby Comstock Lode silver discovery boomed and Nevada entered statehood, the natural hot springs—along with the rest of Carson City—developed.
 By 1880, bathhouses and dressing rooms were introduced, along with a modern swimming pool, diving board, and a hotel.
-Considering the world’s largest silver strike was being discovered mere miles from the hot spring drawing the most famous businessmen in the world, luxury was commonplace.
+Considering the world’s largest silver strike was being discovered mere miles from the hot spring, drawing the most famous businessmen in the world, luxury was commonplace.
 Patrons were transported from Carson City to the hot springs by horse and buggy, and weekly rates were made available.

 Throughout the next several decades, ownership and the name of these hot springs changed.
 The property was renamed to Carson Hot Springs by the early 1990s, thanks to the then-owners George Wingfield and Fred Dangberg.
-Around this time, a club house was built, drawing the likes of big bands in the 1930s and 1940s.
+Around this time, a clubhouse was built, drawing the likes of big bands in the 1930s and 1940s.
 Later, Carson Brewing Company began bottling and selling the mineral-rich hot springs water for guests and the casual passerby.

-This resort hot spring offers affordable day rates and season passes that range in price.
+This resort hot spring offers affordable rates and season passes that range in price.
+Pool capacity will be limited to 50 people in the outdoor pool and patio area, with a 2-hour time limit per visit.
 No reservations are currently being taken for the private spa rooms, but instead offered on a first-come, first-served basis—walk-ins are encouraged and welcome.
-For the most up to date information on rates and discounts, please dial the property directly at (775) 885-8844.
+For the most up-to-date information on rates and discounts, please dial the property directly at (775) 885-8844.